george-labs/george-backend-hiring/docs/README.md

 main method 😉.
 The evaluation won't take longer than 1 work day.
 In case we think your solution and way of working fits ours we will invite your for the final team matching.
-If we do not continue the recruiting process with you, we will send you a detailed feedback of our evaluation.
+If we do not continue the recruiting process with you, we can send you a detailed feedback of our evaluation.

 ### Requirements